tarantool/cartridge/rst/topics/failover.rst

 the GraphQL ``mutation {cluster{failover_promote()}}``) which pushes manual appointments to the state provider.

-Stateful failover implies **consistent promotion**: every instance before becoming writable performs ``wait_lsn`` operation to sync with the previous one.
+The stateful failover mode implies **consistent promotion**: before becoming writable, each instance performs the ``wait_lsn`` operation to sync up with the previous one.

-The information about "previous leader" (we call it **vclockkeeper**) is also stored in the external storage.
-Even when old leader is demoted, it remains a vclockkeeper until the new one succeessfully awaits and persists his vclock in the external storage.
+Information about the previous leader (we call it a *vclockkeeper*) is also stored on the external storage.
+Even when the old leader is demoted, it remains the vclockkeeper until the new leader successfully awaits and persists its vclock on the external storage.

 If replication is stuck and consistent promotion isn't possible, a user has two
-options: revert promotion (re-promote the old one) or force it inconsistently (all kinds of ``failover_promote`` API has ``force_inconsistency`` flag).
+options: to revert promotion (to re-promote the old leader) or to force it inconsistently (all kinds of ``failover_promote`` API has ``force_inconsistency`` flag).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Failover configuration